SandySearch/sandy-search/README.md

 ### How It Was Built

-This mobile application was built with the **sweet** [Ionic 3 Framework](http://ionicframework.com/) (Angular5/TypeScript/CSS/HTML5) and uses the Google [FireBase](https://firebase.google.com/) services for authentication, realtime database and cloud hosting of the web app (currently on a free spark plan).
+This mobile application was built with the **sweet** [Ionic 3 Framework](http://ionicframework.com/) (Angular5/TypeScript/CSS/HTML5) and uses the **Google** [FireBase](https://firebase.google.com/) services for authentication, realtime database and cloud hosting of the web app (currently on a free spark plan).

 Currently generating Android app and will provide iOS app from same code base.

-Maps and geocoding is pulled from Google APIs.
+Maps and geocoding is pulled from **Google APIs**.
 I plan to do reverse geocoding from Google too.

 Admin user interface is all Node and Angular.
-And hosted in a Docker container in Kubernetes cluster on the IBM Cloud.
-Need to add reports and maps to admin interface.
+And hosted in a **Docker** container (stored in the **IBM Cloud Container Registery**) in Kubernetes cluster on the **IBM Cloud Kubernetes Service**.
+Need to add reports and maps to admin user interface.

-Want to use Watson services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.
+Want to use **IBM Watson** services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.

 All built with a Vim editor and a cmd window (and git).